Last Updated on: 21 Aug 2026

 Key Highlights of Hyundai Venue:

-- Compared to the first-generation model, the new Venue is 48mm taller and 30mm wider.
+- Compared to the first-generation model, the new Venue is 48mm taller, 30mm wider, and has a 20mm longer wheelbase.

-- The sportier N Line version of the Venue is powered by the 120hp, 1.0-litre turbo-petrol engine, and is offered with both manual and DCT gearboxes.
+- The sportier N Line variants of the Hyundai Venue are powered solely by the 120hp 1.0-litre turbo-petrol engine, and is offered with both manual and DCT gearboxes.

-- Bharat NCAP rating of the new Hyundai Venue is 5/5.
+- Bharat NCAP rating of the new Hyundai Venue is 5 stars.

 Hyundai Venue Latest Updates